-In the above scheme, we need the direction of (the most) negative curvature e.
-Here we show that we do not need to compute the full Hessian.
-Such a direction can be efficiently computed by evaluating gradients only, using the Hessian-vector product type operations.
+In the above scheme, we need the direction of (the most) negative curvature e, which is associated with the smallest eigenvalue of the Hessian.
+To characterize the precise computational complexity of the scheme, we here show that such a direction can be efficiently computed by evaluating gradients only, using the Hessian-vector product type operations.
 The mechanism involved is also known as the power iteration or a more advanced variation the Lanczos method.

-Around the neighborhood of a given point x, consider the second-order approximation to the function f(x + w):
+Around the neighborhood of a given point $\boldsymbol{x}$ , consider the second-order approximation to the function $f(\boldsymbol{x} + \boldsymbol{w})$ :